-In 2016, property owner Tennessee Health Management uprooted the garden and fenced the land.
+In 2016, property owner Tennessee Health Management uprooted the garden and fenced the plot.

-The garden’s founders, members of Homeless Organizing for Power and Equality or H.O.P.E., speculated at the time that THM intended to sell the land to Kroger, but THM cited safety and security concerns.
+The garden’s founders, members of Homeless Organizing for Power and Equality or H.O.P.E., speculated at the time that THM intended to sell the land to Kroger.
+THM cited safety and security concerns.

-THM's 1.7-acre lot sits at the corner of 18-plus additional acres of undeveloped land which Kroger purchased in 2015, but community members' frustrations with the vast, vacant field started long before that acquisition.
+THM's 1.7-acre lot sits at the corner of 18-plus additional acres of undeveloped land which Kroger did purchased in 2015.
+Community members' frustrations with the vast, vacant field started long before that acquisition.

-Since the early 2000s, residents in the homes and apartments surrounding the land have watched the parcels switch hands and seen promises like the Midtown Memphis Planned Development
+Since the early 2000s, residents in the homes and apartments surrounding the land have watched the parcels switch hands.
+They've seen promises like the Midtown Memphis Planned Development

 and rumors like the long-fabled Midtown Target